MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 Tenants with a Microsoft Entra ID Premium license can continue to upload hardware OATH tokens as in the original preview.
 Fore more information, see [Upload hardware OATH tokens in CSV format](how-to-mfa-upload-oath-tokens.md).

-### Authentication method policy for hardware OATH tokens
+### Enable hardware OATH tokens in the Authentication methods policy

 You can view and enable hardware OATH tokens in the Authentication methods policy by using Microsoft Graph APIs or the Microsoft Entra admin center.